 However, I’m skeptical of the broad application of this, and find such nudges are the exception rather than the rule.
 In healthcare for example, few in the Western world can still be unaware of the risks of obesity, given the ‘weight’ of public health campaigns, encouraging us to make healthier choices.
 Yet, here in the UK, obesity levels have continued to rise steadily for two decades.

 Instead, I believe that only a 3-way contract has a fighting chance of changing behaviour:

 - Rewards for ‘Me’ – individuals are inevitably drawn towards products and services that meet the needs of themselves (and sometimes loved ones) first and foremost

 - Rewards for the Provider – suppliers need to find ways of meeting this consumer need in a sustainable and/or profitable way.
 Even not-for-profit organisations have to be able to keep their promises to stakeholders

 - Rewards for the Greater Good – this can be interpreted in many ways.
 Typically it’s seen as helping Society as a whole, such as by widening availability to all, and in more recent decades, benefitting the environment (‘saving the planet’) fits here too.

 The problem is that the rewards need to be perceived as equitable in order to create the ‘everybody wins’ mindset that’s required to enable behaviour change to reach the Holy Grail of a ‘no-brainer’.
 That means not only sharing out the benefits, but communicating them clearly, consistently and persuasively.

 Rewarding behaviour is as important to behaviour change as it ever was.
 But ‘softly-softly’ approaches to a single benefit group will not achieve scale, speed or sustainability.
-It’s time for a more active, less cautious approach to supply and demand challenges, especially involving public services and natural resources.
+It’s time for a more active, less cautious approach to supply and demand challenges, especially involving public services.